-- An Anchor Scar
+1. An Anchor Scar

-- A Vertical Breast Reduction
+2. A Vertical Breast Reduction

-New Jersey women with moderately large breasts may be good candidates for a vertical breast reduction, or lollipop scar reduction.
+Women with moderately large breasts may be good candidates for a vertical breast reduction, or lollipop scar reduction.
 With this technique, the breasts are opened around the areola and the middle of the breasts.
 From this incision, excess breast tissue and skin are removed, and the areola and nipple are placed into a more natural looking position.

 Which Breast Reduction Technique is Right for Me?

-Is it True that Insurance Will Cover My Breast Reduction Surgery?
+Will Insurance Cover My Breast Reduction Surgery?